Revival Dawn - One Piece RP

 "We raid the galley for pots and pans and make an awful racket.
 It should at least help warn of our approach.
 That, or we return to the bosun his horn."

-“Oh, celestials no,” Riley interjected.
+“Oh, celestials no,” Roland interjected.
 “I’d rather scrape barnacles from the keel.”

 Riley's lips turned upwards, "He does drive the sirens away, doesn't he?
 Must be torture for you."